sueszli/hackzurich/README.md

 # 🔧 *Running the Software*

-0. Attach the ESP23 microcontroller and the sensor to your Linux PC (not Windows or MacOs, also WSL doesn't work).
+0. Attach the ESP23 microcontroller and the sensor to your Linux PC (not Windows or MacOs, also WSL doesn't work because peripherals from the `/dev` path don't get emulated correctly).
 1. You may need to update the path to your device in `backend/main.c`.
 2. In the `backend` directory run the `build.sh` script and then execute the `main` executable to run the backend.
 3. Then open up the `js_frontend/index.html` file.